Ellipse#

 The acceptable fraction of flagged data points in the sample.
 If the actual fraction of valid data points is smaller than this, the iterations will stop and the current

-will be returned.
+Isophotewill be returned.
 Flagged data points are points that either lie outside the image frame, are masked, or were rejected by sigma-clipping.
 The default is 0.7.- maxgerrfloat, optional

 The maximum acceptable relative error in the local radial intensity gradient.
 This is the main control for preventing ellipses to grow to regions of too low signal-to-noise ratio.
 It specifies the maximum acceptable relative error in the local radial intensity gradient.
 Busko (1996; ASPC 101, 139) showed that the fitting precision relates to that relative error.
 The usual behavior of the gradient relative error is to increase with semimajor axis, being larger in outer, fainter regions of a galaxy image.
 In the current implementation, the

-criterion is triggered only when two consecutive isophotes exceed the value specified by the parameter.
+maxgerrcriterion is triggered only when two consecutive isophotes exceed the value specified by the parameter.
 This prevents premature stopping caused by contamination such as stars and HII regions.A number of actions may happen when the gradient error exceeds

-is set to some finite value, and this value is larger than the current semimajor axis length, the algorithm enters non-iterative mode and proceeds outwards until reachingmaxsma
+maxgerr(or becomes non-significant and is set toNone).
+If the maximum semimajor axis specified bymaxsmais set toNone, semimajor axis growth is stopped and the algorithm proceeds inwards to the galaxy center.
+Ifmaxsmais set to some finite value, and this value is larger than the current semimajor axis length, the algorithm enters non-iterative mode and proceeds outwards until reachingmaxsma.
+The default is 0.5.- sclipfloat, optional

 The sigma-clip sigma value.
 The default is 3.0.

-- nclipint, optional
+- n_clipint, optional

 The number of sigma-clip iterations.
 The default is 0, which means sigma-clipping is skipped.

-- integrmode{‘bilinear’, ‘nearest_neighbor’, ‘mean’, ‘median’}, optional
+nclipkeyword is deprecated.
+Usen_clipinstead.- integrmode{‘bilinear’, ‘nearest_neighbor’, ‘mean’, ‘median’}, optional

 The area integration mode.
 The default is ‘bilinear’.